Gender Discrimination Lawsuit

 Proactively identifying any unlawful gender and race/ethnicity wage gaps and correcting them on your own accord will not only help you prepare for the annual SB 973 pay data reporting requirements but will also communicate to key stakeholders your commitment to enhancing workplace equity.
 This will in turn help you foster stronger workplace culture, draw in and retain top talent, and ultimately increase business performance.

 From a pay equity and DEI perspective, the New Year is off to a strong start.
 Now is the time to achieve pay equity.
-If your organization needs assistance implementing a DEI program, conducting a pay equity audit, or communicating progress to key stakeholders, then download the research report we recently sponsored, Creating a Culture of Diversity, Equity, and Inclusion, conducted by Harvard Business Review.
+If your organization needs assistance implementing a DEI program, conducting a pay equity audit, or communicating progress to key stakeholders, then read the research report we recently sponsored, conducted by Harvard Business Review.